Jiarong-L/Thesis2020/TEST_gRPC/README.md

 Images stored in 'preprocessed' folder.
 Client001 read in 'index/worker1.pkl' and load its training data accordingly.
 Client001 load weight from server/ do training and save it to 'client001/client_weights'.
 Server get weight from Client001 and save it to 'server/client001/client_weights', then merge the model and save it to 'server/server_weight.h5'.

-# What it to be trained:
+# What to be trained:
 The federated task of [DR](https://github.com/Jiarong000/Thesis2020/tree/master/DR)
 Model to str method refers to [Mayank Shah](https://github.com/mayankshah1607/federated-learning-with-grpc-docker/blob/master/node/functions.py)